yonzay/tlsfiber/.github/README.md

 </p>

 ## âš¡ï¸?
 Quickstart
-TLS Fingerprints can only be properly gathered when you host using https otherwise they may not be unique enough to be useful
+TLS fingerprints can only be properly gathered when you host using https otherwise they may not be unique enough to be useful

  <img src="https://cdn.discordapp.com/attachments/899414782149525524/1012199083013836830/12121.PNG" width="49%">